astronomer/docs/astro/organization-settings.md

 ## Configure environment secrets fetching for the Astro Environment Manager

-When members of your Organization create a local Airflow environment using the Astro CLI, they can pull connections configured in the [Astro Environment Manager](create-and-link-connections.md) based on their Workspace credentials.
+When members of your Organization create a local Apache Airflow® environment using the Astro CLI, they can pull connections configured in the [Astro Environment Manager](create-and-link-connections.md) based on their Workspace credentials.
 This enables users to share connection details between Astro and their local Airflow environments and avoid creating connections twice.
 See [Import and export Airflow connections and variables](cli/local-connections.md) for more details.

 You can enable or disable this feature based on whether you want Organization members to access Astro-configured connection details from their local machines.